 Take them out to events they would enjoy

 Theatre, concerts and similar social days out can be a boost.
-A good place to start would be with things your parent used to enjoy, that perhaps now their alone feels they can no longer do.
+A good place to start would be with things your parent used to enjoy, that perhaps feels they can no longer do.

 Though practical help is valuable it won’t help the person in pain feel better.
 At this time they are most likely in shock and aren’t functioning normally so the right person’s presence can be very comforting.
 One of the most important elements to providing comfort is social support.
 Listen to their stories, let them repeat themselves.
 Ask them how they’re feeling each day.
 Truly listening, engaging in eye contact and giving them your attention is a lifeline to people that are grieving.